seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### SimpleReport

-A report client is the top-level React component for creating a report.
-They are located in the `src/clients` directory.
-The report client is responsible for defining the overall report layout by rendering one or more pages of cards, and setting up language translation.
-The report clients role compared to its underlying page and card components (located in `src/components`) is not strict, they are all just React components.
-Two starter report clients are provided in the `src/clients` directory.
+A report client is the top-level React component for creating a report and they are located in the `src/clients` directory.
+The report client is usually responsible for the overall report layout, rendering one or more `Pages` of `Cards` in the `src/components` directory, and setting up language translation.

-`SimpleReport.tsx` - one page report client containing a SketchAttributesCard and a SimpleCard.
+- `SimpleReport.tsx` - one page report client containing a SketchAttributesCard and a SimpleCard.

-`TabReport.tsx` - more complex multi-page report layout controlled by a tab switcher component, containing a single ViabilityPage, which contains the same SimpleCard and SketchAttributesCard.
+- `TabReport.tsx` - more complex multi-page report layout controlled by a tab switcher component, containing a single ViabilityPage, which contains the same SimpleCard and SketchAttributesCard.

 Both these report clients are already registered in `project/geoprocessing.json`.
-Let's focus on `SimpleReport` and how it invokes your `simpleFunction`.
+To start, let's focus on `SimpleReport.tsx` and how it invokes your `simpleFunction`.

 ```jsx
 export const SimpleReport = () => {